peterbozso/peterbozso.github.io/_posts/2019-03-18-key-vault-asp-net.markdown

 ## Automated deployment

-One obvious benefit of the above discussed advanced configuration is that makes extremely easy to deploy a the infrastructure in Azure for your application to different environments.
+One obvious benefit of the above discussed advanced configuration is that it makes extremely easy to deploy the infrastructure of your application to different Azure environments.

 [Here][github-sample] you can find a [sample application][github-sample-application] that contains the implementation of the above detailed steps **plus** an [ARM template][github-arm] that you can use as a basis of your own deployments.
 So if you want to see everything we discussed so far in motion, just deploy the ARM template to Azure, publish the sample application into the freshly created Web App, send an HTTP GET request to it's /api/values endpoint and in the response you will be able to see the value of the secret you've saved in the Key Vault during the ARM deployment.